-Tags: body image, culture, emotionally connected sex, Evolutionary Psychology, feminism, gender, men, men's health, objectification, psychology, relationships, sex, sexism, sexual assault, sexual dysfunction, sexual repression, sexuality, social psychology, women
+Tags: body image, culture, emotionally connected sex, Evolutionary Psychology, feminism, gender, men, men's health, objectification, psychology, relationships, sex and sexuality, sexism, sexual assault, sexual dysfunction, sexual repression, sexuality, social psychology, women

 A gamer creates an avatar resembling himself and plots to kill a three-dimensional, lifelike woman.
 The avatar grasps an axe and raises it to strike.
 He hears the thud as the axe slices her head.
 He hears her cry out in pain.
 He sees her split skull and feels the sensation of blood on his hands and face.